 Let’s start with cutover land, i.e. land right after a clear cut.
 A clear cut must be done if you want to grow sun-loving trees, like pines.
 Since we grow pines, we do clear cut.
 If we were growing maples, we would cut selectively.
 If we were growing oaks, we would clear in patches.
 It all depends on the type of ecology you are working with.
 When I learned ecology in the 1970s, clear cuts were considered terrible things.
 They talked about climax forests that were supposed to be normal working toward this one goal.
 We have since learned that there is no one goal and we understand that MOST forest types are disturbance dependent.
 We need new forests, middle aged ones and old growth forests.
 That implies disturbance.
 The top photo I took on my land exactly one year after it was clear cut.
 You cannot see them, but there are 21,000 little trees planted there.
 There will be a young forest in a few years.
 In the meantime, this acreage provides wonderful habitat for bobwhite quail & deer.
 And I think it is beautiful.

 Within a few years, you can see the little trees popping up through the brush.
 The picture above shows one of my plantations of longleaf pine.
-They are four-years old, which means that this is a clear cut after five years.
+They are six-years old, which means that this is a clear cut after seven years.
 They soon will be be entering a stage of very rapid growth.
 On a side note, longleaf pine requires – REQUIRES – fire.
 Fire can be very destructive, but it is also part of the ecology in many systems.
 It is a mistake to exclude fire in many places.
 You can see a photo below of our burning.
 Don’t worry.
 It’s all good.
 I started the fire and I would not do it if I though it would destroy those trees I love.
 The longleaf ecology is the most diverse in North America because of the under story and the variety of plants on the ground, all of it enabled by regular fire.